-- H.12 Claims must be accompanied by relevant supporting evidence from an independent source, such as: - o medical certificates for the relevant time period - letters from medical specialists - letters from professional counsellors - o legal documents - H.13 Evidence which will not be accepted: - o personal statements from the claimant which are unsupported by documentary evidence - o uncorroborated evidence from friends or family. - H.14 It is recognised that obtaining evidence can sometimes be difficult and the university will exercise discretion in accepting evidence, particularly in sensitive personal situations.
-In
+- H.12 Claims must be accompanied by relevant supporting evidence from an independent source, such as: - o medical certificates for the relevant time period - o letters from medical specialists - letters from professional counsellors - o legal documents - H.13 Evidence which will not be accepted: - o personal statements from the claimant which are unsupported by documentary evidence - uncorroborated evidence from friends or family. - H.14 It is recognised that obtaining evidence can sometimes be difficult and the university will exercise discretion in accepting evidence, particularly in sensitive personal situations.
+In circumstances where it may be difficult for a student to provide independent evidence, then a Personal Academic Tutor or student counsellor may provide a supporting statement. - H.15 If there is a delay in obtaining relevant supporting evidence, the claim should be submitted immediately, and the evidence provided as soon as it is available.

-Academic Standards and Quality Regulations 2020-21 Mitigating circumstances
+Academic Standards and Quality Regulations 2022-23 Mitigating circumstances